silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 Compression artifacts aren't always a deal-breaker, however.
 If an image has artifacts but is much larger than you need it to be, shrinking the image can sometimes hide the artifacts completely.
-Intuitively, artifacts are a result of not having enough information to fill the size of the image, thus reducing the image size can actually improve the quality.
+Intuitively, artifacts are a result of not having enough information to fill the resolution of the image, thus reducing the image resolution can actually improve the quality.
 {: .note}

 We're talking about compression of images here because I have a pet peeve for